glenjamin/transit-immutable-js/README.md

 **The various `withXXX` methods can be combined as desired by chaining them together.**

+### `transit.withExtraHandlers(Array handlers) => transit`
+> Also `transit.handlers.withExtraHandlers(Array handlers) => handlers`

+Create a modified version of the transit API that knows about more types than it did before.
+This is primarily useful if you have additional custom datatypes that you want to be able serialise and deserialise.
+Each entry in this array must be an object with the following properties:

+ * `tag` *string* - a unique identifier for this type that will be used in the serialised output
+ * `class` *function* - a constructor function that can be used to identify the type via an `instanceof` check
+ * `write` *function(value)* - a function which will receive an instance of your type, and is expected to create some serialisable representation of it
+ * `read` *function(rep)* - a function which will receive the serialisable representation, and is expected to create a new instance from it

+The `read` and `write` functions should form a matched pair of functions - calling read on the result of write should produce the same value and vice versa.
+Transit applies encoding and decoding recursively, so you can return any type transit understands from `write`, and expect to receive it back in `read` later.

 ### `transit.withFilter(function) => transit`
 > Also `transit.handlers.withFilter(function) => handlers`